 Requirements during the study

-1st year of study (full-time and part-time form): (a) successful passing of the English language exam (D0400003), (b) thorough study of professional literature and writing a clear article on the issues he/she deals with in his studies, sending this article to a peer-reviewed journal for publications (incl. peer-reviewed domestic journals).
-Failure to meet these two conditions can not advance the student to the next year and the study will be classified "C" and will be completed.
+1st year of study: (a) successful passing of the English language examination (D0400003), (b) thorough study of professional literature and writing a clear article on the issues he/she deals with in his studies, sending this article to a peer-reviewed journal for publications (incl. peer-reviewed domestic journals).
+Failure to meet these two conditions can not advance the student to the next year and the study will be classified “C” and will be completed.
 Furthermore, during the first year, the student completes a course in presentation skills or another course focused on the presentation of scientific results.

 2nd–3rd year (full-time form) resp.
 2nd–4th year (combined form): intensive research work on a given problem, presentation of own results in English at least one international congress conference.
-At the end of this part of the study, passing the state exam (D0400001)
+At the end of this part of the study, passing the SDE (D0400001).

 Requirements for internships